-Dartmouth recognizes that sexual misconduct and sexual harassment related to an individual's sex, gender, gender identity or expression, or sexual orientation can occur in conjunction with misconduct related to an individual's race, color, national or ethnic origin, religion, age, disability, or other statuses.
+Dartmouth recognizes that sexual misconduct and sexual and gender-based harassment related to an individual's sex, gender, gender identity or expression, or sexual orientation can occur in conjunction with misconduct related to an individual's race (actual or perceived), color, religion, age, disability, status as a veteran, national or ethnic origin, actual or perceived shared ancestry or ethnic characteristics, or citizenship or residency in a country with a dominant religion or distinct religious identity, familial status, marital status, sexual orientation, gender identity, gender expression, or any other category protected by applicable law.
 Targeting individuals on the basis of these characteristics violates Dartmouth policy and community principles.
-Under these circumstances, Dartmouth will coordinate the investigation and resolution efforts to address harassment related to the targeted individual's sex, gender, gender identity or expression, or sexual orientation, together with the conduct related to the targeted race, color, national or ethnic origin, religion, age, disability, or other statuses.
+Under these circumstances, Dartmouth will coordinate the investigation and resolution efforts to address harassment related to the targeted individual's sex, gender, gender identity or expression, or sexual orientation, together with the conduct related to the targeted race (actual or perceived), color, religion, age, disability, status as a veteran, national or ethnic origin, actual or perceived shared ancestry or ethnic characteristics, or citizenship or residency in a country with a dominant religion or distinct religious identity, familial status, marital status, sexual orientation, gender identity, gender expression, or any other category protected by applicable law.

 Dartmouth is committed to providing a prompt and equitable response to reports of Prohibited Conduct under Dartmouth Sexual and Gender-Based Misconduct Policy.
 Dartmouth's process for addressing Prohibited Conduct is grounded in fairness and support for all parties, includes procedural protections that ensure notice and meaningful opportunities to participate, and recognizes the dynamics involved in Prohibited Conduct.
-For additional information, including the definitions for specific forms of Prohibited Conduct and related concepts, see: https://policies.dartmouth.edu/policies?office=1876
+For additional information, including the definitions for specific forms of Prohibited Conduct and related concepts, see: